MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-create-index-from-mag.md

     > If have multiple Azure Subscriptions and/or Tenants, you'll specify additional parameters.
     > See [Azure login failure due to multiple subscriptions or multiple tenants being tied to a single Azure account](resources-troubleshoot-guide.md#Azure-login-failure-due-to-multiple-subscriptions-or-multiple-tenants-being-tied-to-a-single-Azure-account) for more details.
     >
-    > If your azure subscription hasn't register for Azure Batch service, you'll need to do so.
+    > If your Azure Subscription hasn't been registered for Azure Batch service, you'll need to do so.
     See [Azure Batch service not registered](resources-troubleshoot-guide.md#Azure-Batch-service-not-registered) for more details.

 ## Submit a build index job to the indexing resources created